royby-cyberark/k8s-course/README.md

 * When we upgrade we might have a short down time

 ## Deployments
+* Similar to replica sets with automatic rolling updates
 * Creates and manages replica sets
 * We can create a zero down-time deployment with gradual deployment
+* see rollout status with above commands. can also rollback.

 ## Rolling back rollouts
 * Get rollout history: `kubectl rollout history deploy(ment) webapp`